DecisionTech/odm-dsr-hms/README.md

 # Example Healthcare Medical Support Decision Project
-## These rules are an IBM Operational Decision Manager project
+## These rules are an IBM Operational Decision Manager project in draft status.